ambarjobs/event_driven_monolith/Readme.md

-# Event Driven Monolith PoC
+# Event-Driven Monolith PoC

-This project is a proof of concept (PoC) to study the viability, strengths, weaknesses and challenges of using an event driven architecture based on publish-subscribe pattern, but using a `monolith` instead of `microservices`.
+This project is a proof of concept (PoC) to study the viability, strengths, weaknesses and challenges of using an event-driven, services oriented architecture based on publish-subscribe pattern, but using a `monolith` instead of `microservices`.

 ## Motivation